What is Chemistry? Branches of Chemistry and Daily Life Exmaples

 Inorganic Chemistry studies elements and compounds that do not contain carbon-hydrogen bonds, such as metals, salts, and minerals.

-Focus: Metals, minerals, and ionic compounds.
+Focus: Metals, salts, and rocks.

 Common Reaction: Metal displacement reaction (e.g., Zn + CuSO₄ → Cu + ZnSO₄).

-Application: Used in electronics, construction, and industrial materials.
+Application: Used in construction, machines, and tools.

 Physical Chemistry